 For a short time, the badly mutilated body of a Western woman found in the ruins of Fallujah gave hope to Margaret Hassan’s family and friends.
 The unidentified Jane Doe, you see, had blond hair, while hostage Hassan was a brunette.
 But hope was dashed when images of the British aid worker being shot by her captors surfaced on videotape.

 We still don’t know the identity of the dead blond.
 And our skittish media hounds are unlikely to bother trying to pick up her scent.
 Just another dead hostage.
-It has become abundantly clear, however, that hostage-taking is now as integral to “free”
+It has become abundantly clear, however, that hostage-taking is now as integral to “free” Iraq as the modern ruins.

 Margaret Hassan and deceased fellow hostages Kenneth Bigley and Kim Sun-Il begged governments for their lives.
 But these were the entities least willing to haggle.
 As poignant as their pleas might have been, they had already been doomed by merciless moral “experts.”
 Any negotiation, much less capitulation, we are instructed, serves only to increase the frequency of kidnapping by increasing the value of hostages.